contao/docs/docs/manual/guides/module-listing.en.md

 ## Module type »Listing«

-The Contao frontend module of the »type« [listing](/en/layout/module-management/applications/) is underestimated.
+The Contao frontend module of the »type« [listing](/en/layout/module-management/applications/) is mostly underestimated.
 From any database table you can retrieve records that can then be output to the frontend using [template](/en/layout/templates/_index/) files.